dzbeck/multiscanner/docs/use/web-ui.md

 ##Searching
 -----------

-![Navbar Search](../img/Selection_015.png)

 Reports can be searched from any page, with a few options.
 You can search Analyses to get the most recent scan per file, or search History to get all scans recorded for each file.

+![Navbar Search](../img/Selection_015.png)

 Use the "Default" search type to have wildcards automatically appended to the beginning and end of your search term.

 Use the "Exact" search type to search automatically append quotes and search for the exact phrase.

 Finally, use the "Advanced" search type to search with the full power of Lucene query string syntax.
 Nothing will be automatically appended and you will need to escape any reserved characters yourself.

-When you click on one of the search results, the search term will be highlighted on the Report page and the report will be expanded and automatically scrolled to the first match.
+When you click on a search result, the search term will be highlighted on the Report page and the report will be expanded and automatically scrolled to the first match.

 ![Analyses/History Search](../img/Selection_016.png)

 ##Viewing Reports
 -----------------

+Each report page displays the results of a single analysis.

 ![Report Page](../img/Selection_017.png)

-Each report page displays the results of a single analysis.
 Some rows in the report can be expanded or collapsed to reveal more data by clicking on the row header or the "Expand" button.
 Shift-clicking will also expand or collapse all of it's child rows.

 ![Expand Button](../img/Selection_024.png)